 Mamou has some nicknames, like Grande Mamou or Ti Mamou, and yes, Ti Mamou refers petite or small.
 But, we just call our Town, ‘Mamou’, pronounced , ‘Mah-moo’." -Tami

 John wrote, "We all came together when we had no money to go to the rich and get what they had to offer in order to make a large gumbo…’for everyone’ in order to feast before lent.
 The costumes were just to ensure no one was able to tell who the other was."

 Thanks to Tami and John for writing about Mardi Gras in Cajun Country.

 Image: By John – Flickr: Courir de Mardi Gras, Mamou, cc.

 This article was posted on Monday, February 1st, 2016 at 4:53 pm and is filed under Cajun, Countries & Cultures, Customs and Traditions, Going Door-to-Door, Holiday Songs, Holidays Around the World, Mardi Gras, Mardi Gras Songs, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.